Blue pigments: Egyptian blue

-Han blue or Chinese Blue
+Han blue

-Han Blue (also called Chinese blue) is a synthetic barium copper silicate pigment used in ancient and imperial China from the Western Zhou period (1045–771 BC) until the end of the Han dynasty (circa 220 AD).
-Han blue and Han purple were used to decorate Han dynasty Hu dark grey pottery vessels.
-They also appeared in Han Dynasty tombs, such as the Eastern Han Luoyang Mural showing Liubo players.
+Han blue (also called Chinese blue) is a synthetic barium copper silicate pigment used in ancient and imperial China from the Western Zhou period (1045–771 BC) until the end of the Han dynasty (circa 220 AD).
+Han blue and the chemically related Han purple were used to decorate hu vessels during the Han dynasty, and were also used for mural paintings in tombs of the same period.

-Prussian Blue

-Prussian blue is a dark blue pigment containing iron and cyanide produced by the oxidation of ferrous ferrocyanide salts.
-It was invented in Berlin between 1704 and 1710.
-It had an immediate impact on the pigment market, because its intense deep blue color approached the quality of ultramarine at a much lower price.
-It was widely adapted by major European artists, notably Thomas Gainsborough and Canaletto, who used it to paint the Venetian sky.
-It was also used by Japanese artists, including Hokusai, for the deeper blues of waves.

 Azurite

 Azurite pigment is derived from the soft, deep-blue copper mineral of the same name, which forms from the weathering of copper ore deposits.
 It was mentioned in Pliny the Elder's Natural History under the Greek name kuanos (κυανός: "deep blue," root of English cyan) and the Latin name caeruleum.
 The modern English name of the mineral reflects this association, since both azurite and azure are derived via Arabic from the Persian lazhward (لاژورد), an area known for its deposits of another deep-blue stone, lapis.
 Azurite was often used in the Renaissance and later as a less expensive substitute for ultramarine.
 Lower layers would be painted in azurite, with the most visible portions painted in ultramarine.
 The drawback of the pigment is that it degrades and darkens over time.